OECD – Paris, 9 July 2019

-Mobile data usage grew rapidly, more than doubling in the 12 months to end-December 2017 for the 32 countries for which data were available.
-For those countries (the 37 OECD countries bar Chile, Israel, Poland, Spain and the United States) mobile Internet users downloaded an average of 2.8 GB of data per month per subscription in 2017 compared to 1.3 GB in 2016.
-The top countries for data usage were Finland (15.5 GB), Austria (11.2 GB), Estonia (7.2 GB) and Latvia 6.7 GB).
+Mobile data usage more than doubled in 18 of the 34 OECD countries for which data were available in the two years to end-2018.
+Mobile Internet users in the 34 countries downloaded an average of 4.6 GB of data per month per subscription in 2018, up from 2.4 GB in 2016.
+The top countries for data usage were Finland (19.4 GB), Austria (16.4 GB), Latvia (12.8 GB) and Lithuania (9.9 GB).

-Data on machine-to-machine (M2M) communications, such as for Internet-connected vehicles, show that Sweden, New Zealand, Norway and United States remain the leaders in the number of M2M SIM cards in use per 100 people, with the caveat that data is not yet fully comparable for all countries.
-Sweden counts 114 M2M SIM cards per 100 inhabitants – a much higher level than most OECD countries that provided data due in part to use of these SIM cards in other countries by a Swedish operator.
-Overall, M2M/embedded mobile cellular subscriptions grew by over 36% in the last year in countries were the data was available.
+Data on machine-to-machine (M2M) communications show that Sweden, Austria, Italy, New Zealand and United States remain the leaders in the number of M2M SIM cards in use per 100 inhabitants.
+Sweden counts 126 M2M SIM cards per 100 inhabitants – a much higher level than most OECD countries that provided data due in part to use of these SIM cards in other countries by a Swedish operator.
+Overall, M2M/embedded mobile cellular subscriptions grew by over 21% in the last year in countries were the data was available.

 The OECD’s broadband statistics cover 37 countries.
 You can download the underlying data, charts and broadband penetration maps for different countries at http://oe.cd/broadband

 Working with over 100 countries, the OECD is a global policy forum that promotes policies to improve the economic and social well-being of people around the world.